 Pre-workout nutrition primarily affects perception

-For endurance athletes starting a workout hydrated and with full glycogen stores are the biggest determinants of whether your workout will be successful.
+For endurance athletes, starting a workout hydrated and with full glycogen stores are the biggest determinants of whether your workout will be successful.
 It is difficult to significantly affect either of these in the hour before training.
-At best, your pre-workout choices will top off the tanks, so to speak.
+These are more affected by your day-to-day habits.
+At best, your immediate pre-workout choices will top off the tanks, so to speak.
 But they won’t fix systemic problems or large deficits in either glycogen or hydration.
 Rather, good pre-workout choices help you feel energized and focused for your workout.
 Poor choices leave you feeling sluggish, bloated, or hazy.
 It is important to make good choices that work for you, but if the energy and hydration are present, all you really need to do is keep it simple and avoid choices that leave you feeling sluggish.